sylhare/React/readme.md

 ## Basic

 To start with the syntax.
-No installation required to test it, but it might be a bit old so maybe not working.
+No npm / yarn installation required to test it, but it might be getting old (2016).

 ## App

-This is the starting [one](./src/app/README.md).
+This is the starting [one](src/create-app/README.md).
 Preferably using [yarn](https://yarnpkg.com/) as it is backed by facebook as well.

 Start with: